Zagori in history

 ranges from prehistoric times

-and shows continued
+and shows continuous

 human presence

-throughout the ages,
+throughout the centuries,

 More

-Zagori became part of modern Greece when Epirus and Ioannina were liberated from the Ottomans, in 1912.
+Zagori became part of modern Greece when Epirus and Ioannina were liberated from the Ottomans in 1912.